razzlestorm/gainsworth/.github/README.md

 ## Roadmap

-Current features that are planned for the bot:
+Current features that are planned for the bot, in no particular order:
 * ~User activity tracking~
 * ~Allow !add_gains command to input multiple gains~
 * Customizable activity reminders
 * ~Weekly/Monthly/Quarterly/Yearly gains graphs~
 * Randomize encouragement strings
 * Setting of weekly/monthly goals
-* Customizable search (by specific activities, date ranges, etc.) (currently able to filter by activity name)
+* ~Customizable search (by specific activities, date ranges, etc.)~
 * Add ability to filter by all EXCEPT an activity (like g!sg show: !Pushups)
 * Better admin DB interaction
 * Add caloric counter